abelsj60/my-site/app/data/the-story/story-chapter-one.md

 She smiled kindly, then knocked on the floor.

-A secret door opened behind them, stars within reach on the other side.
+A secret door opened behind them, stars in reach on the other side.

 The sprite dashed through.
-Hours later, she whooshed back, something squat and gold floating before her.
+She whooshed back some time later, something squat and gold floating before her.
 The boy's eyes, now heavy, popped wide at the sight of the very thing they'd sought — a magic lamp etched round with runes that glowed brightly purple.

 "You had it the whole time," he exclaimed, beating back a ferocious yawn.